Skip to content

 What is litellm?

-litellm is a Python library that provides a unified interface for calling various language model APIs — OpenAI, Anthropic, Google, and dozens of others.
+litellm is a Python library that provides a unified interface for calling various language model APIs across many commercial and open-source providers.
 It is widely used in Python ML workflows, AI agent frameworks, and automation tools.
 At the time of the attack, it was installed approximately 2.4 million times per month from PyPI.

 What happened